Behaviour

 Our Vision is to:

-At Stanford School, every child matters and all children need to feel safe, valued, special, appreciated and included.
+At Laceby Stanford Primary Academy, every child matters and all children need to feel safe, valued, special, appreciated and included.
 We want every child coming to our school to feel happy, content and confident, ready to embrace the day in our secure, caring and friendly environment.

 However, some children face many challenges, which means that some of their social and emotional needs may be greater than those of others.
 By using elements of The Thrive Approach, we will help support and guide the children in our care to allow them to develop emotionally and distinguish between their feelings to help them manage these appropriately.